Why Non-myopic Bayesian Optimization is Promising and How Far Should We Look-ahead? A Study via Rollout: Case Study

 \paragraph{Experimental Details} To mitigate the negative effect of model mis-specification, we fit $\mathcal{GP}$s with the mat\'ern $p+\frac{1}{2}$ kernel and all hyperparameters are optimized by MLE.
 We set discount factor $\alpha$ to be 0.9.
 The optimal rolling horizon $h$ is calculated at each stage.
-We also set $n=10$ in the Gauss–Hermite quadrature.
 The initial 9 sampling points are chosen by the fill distance design.
 For a fixed dimension $d$, we set an upper limit for sampling budget $B$ and only allow around $10d$ evaluations of each algorithm.
-For example, we can set $B=10d^2$, cost $c=5d$ and $c_i=d,\forall i$.
+We set $B=10d^2$, cost $c=5d$ and $c_i=d,\forall i$.
 For each algorithm, we conduct 30 experiments with different initial points.
 In Table \ref{result} we provide the testing results in terms of the mean and median of Gap, defined in Eq. \eqref{last}.

 \paragraph{Benchmark Models} There is a limited literature on the non-greedy BO.
 We will benchmark our model with the state-of-the-art GLASSES algorithm with fixed horizon, a DP-based algorithm using M-EI with fixed rolling horizon \citep{lam2015multifidelity}, Markov chain Monte Carlo (MCMC) based maximum probability of improvement (MPI) \citep{snoek2012practical}, MCMC based lower confidence bound (LCB) \citep{snoek2012practical} and the misoKG \citep{poloczek2017multi}.
 Note that GLASSES, MPI and LCB cannot be applied to the miso setting.
 We refer to section \ref{sec:literature} for more details on the benchmarked models.